Beaten Biscuit Recipe

 Cut in the butter.

-Add the milk and make a stiff dough.
+Add the buttermilk and make a stiff dough.

-Bake 350° for 20-25 minutes, turn the oven off and let sit for a few minutes.
+Bake at 325° for 25-30 minutes, turn the oven off and let sit for a few minutes.
 Do not let them brown.
 Test doneness by either pinching sides or breaking one open.

 Serve with your favorite jams, spreads, or enjoy by themself.
 Ouita always recommends some apple butter and country ham!

-For a recipe on how to make with a food processor, check out Weisenberger Mill’s Cookbook.
+For a recipe on how to make with a food processor, check out the Weisenberger Mill Cookbook.

 Related Content